Fast-64/fast64-docs/common/Graphics Pipeline Details/Color Combiner.md

 ## Inputs

 The color combiner has inputs a, b, c, d for color and alpha separately.
-See [f3d_materials](F3D Material Overview.md) for some explanation on various inputs.

 :::::{tab-set}
 ::::{tab-item} A Color Inputs